Quick Read: What You’ll Learn

 Every Diavlia diamond ships with an IGI report

-Verify your stone’s specs and laser-inscribed girdle number at igi.org/reports.
-Full provenance from lab to finger.
+Verify your stone's specs and laser-inscribed girdle number at igi.org/reports.
+Full provenance from lab to finger, with a 30-second online verification that the certificate matches the stone.

 Shop Engagement RingsFAQs